We do not sell your email address or cell phone number to anyone.

 Registering Doximity users also have the option to provide additional information to include in their profile, including subspecialty, clinical and professional interests, languages spoken at the office, profile photo, medical group, hospital affiliations, internship, residency program, fellowships, employment history, speaking engagements, publications, memberships and board certifications.
 You may choose to update or supplement the information you have provided us at any time as described in the “Updating Your Account Information” section below.

-To enhance the accuracy and integrity of the Doximity healthcare provider directory, we require registering members to verify their identity and credentials, which verification may require them to answer identity verification questions and/or provide us a professional email address, a copy of their professional license, medical ID or other relevant documentation.
-While we take steps to verify that Doximity members are actually the healthcare providers they claim to be, we make no guarantee as to any member’s identity, professional credentials or licensure status.
+To enhance the accuracy and integrity of the Doximity healthcare professional network, we require registering members to verify their identity and credentials, which may involve answering identity verification questions and/or sharing a copy of their professional license, medical ID or other relevant documentation with Doximity or our third party identity verification partners.
+While we take steps to verify that Doximity members are actually the individuals they claim to be, we make no guarantee as to any member’s identity, professional credentials or licensure status.

-We collect content and information that you submit to the Service (and information about you may be provided by other Doximity members), including comments, searches, contacts, schedule details, your resume, survey responses, contest entries, creative submissions, and member support requests.
+We collect and may retain content and information that you share with us (and information about you provided by other Doximity members) including, but not limited to, comments, searches, contacts, schedule details, your resume, survey responses, contest entries, creative submissions, chatbot prompts, and communications with Doximity user support, including emails, chat sessions and phone calls.

-The Services include secure communication tools that enable our members to communicate with each other and their patients, such as Doximity Dialer.
-You may also choose to share information with your patients with our communication tools such as your image, your chosen display of a virtual background, or the phone number you choose to display.
-We collect information about usage of these tools, such as when a member uses the tool and the duration of a call.
+The Services include secure communication tools that enable our members to communicate with each other and with third parties, including their patients, such as Doximity Dialer and Fax.
+You may choose to share information with your patients using our communication tools such as your image, a virtual video call background, or the phone number you choose to display.
+We collect information about usage of these tools, such as when a member uses Dialer and the duration of a call.
 If you are an employee, contractor, or other workforce member of a covered entity with whom Doximity has executed an enterprise agreement intended to cover use by the enterprise’s workforce of a particular Doximity tool, we may share information about your use of that tool with that covered entity.
-As described above, any Patient Information that you provide us in connection with your use of a Doximity communication tool will be used solely to provide the associated services to you and your patient.
+As described above, any Patient Information that you provide us in connection with your use of a Doximity communication tool will be used solely to provide the associated services to you and your patient, as applicable.
 For example, when you use Doximity Dialer to contact a patient, we use the patient’s phone number that you provide solely to connect you with your patient through Dialer.
 We do not monitor communication content and we do not record audio or video calls.

 If you act as or on behalf of a “covered entity” under the Health Insurance Portability and Accountability Act (HIPAA) and choose to transmit protected health information subject to HIPAA in connection with your use of a Doximity secure communication tool, this information will be handled in accordance with the Doximity Business Associate Agreement incorporated by reference into the Doximity Terms of Service or our Business Associate Agreement with the relevant covered entity, as applicable.